 In an area lined with renowned sushi restaurants, the district of Ginza 7-chome remains one of the most competitive.
 Here, in the first basement floor of a building, Chef Hidenori Nishimura crafts sushi with a cheerful expression at his eponymous establishment, Ginza Rin Nishimura, where the bustle of the street melts away.

 "I enjoy eating", Chef Nishimura says, his friendly exchanges with diners dispelling the image of the inaccessible sushi restaurant.
 At the age of 18, he started his career as a sushi chef in Kojimachi, before working at sushi restaurants in Omotesando and Akasaka.
 In 2015, he became the manager of sushi restaurant Rin Ginza, eventually becoming independent.
-In November 2017, Ginza Rin Nishimura was opened at its current location: The restaurant became a popular one-star restaurant for its outstanding cuisine and keen interaction with guests.
+In November 2017, Ginza Rin Nishimura was opened at its current location:

 As with any Tokyo eatery of this calibre, carefully selected ingredients are procured from a trusted source in Toyosu market; for example, the ever-important rice is "To-ono No. 4" from Iwate Prefecture, which farmers send in small amounts to ensure it’s served fresh.
 Meanwhile, vinegar is a blend of two kinds of red vinegar and one kind of rice vinegar.
 For the nori, good quality "Shodai Hikobei Saga no Hashiri" is purchased from Maruyama Nori from Tsukiji market.
 Nikiri shoyu (boiled soy sauce) is a blend of several kinds of soy sauce, with sake, mirin, and shavings of dried bonito, aged for a week.
 The restaurant’s homemade ginger is pickled in sweet vinegar, with a flavour that is light with carefully balanced sweetness.